mapbender/mapbender-documentation/en/book/installation/systemrequirements.rst

 * `Installation on Windows <installation_windows.html>`_

 For a quick Test you can also follow the `Installation in the Symfony built-in webserver <installation_symfony.html>`_.
-The `Git-based installation <installation_git.html>`_ does not require theses Download packages but loads Mapbender3 from the Git-sources.
+The `Git-based installation <installation_git.html>`_ does not require theses Download packages but loads Mapbender from the Git-sources.
 In exchange additional installation steps are neccessary.

 Directory structure